feliciamargareta/Preparing-Data-for-Customer-Analytics-Modeling/README.md

 Customer Analytics: Preparing Data for Modeling

 ## Project Description
-An online data science training provider need to store their data more efficiently, so they can create a model that predicts if course enrollees are looking for a job.
+An online data science training provider want to create a model that predicts if course enrollees are looking for a job.
+Our job is to store their data more efficiently and ready to be used for the model.

 ## Project Scope
 1. Exploratory data analysis